Best Paint Brushes For Polyurethane

 Whichever brush you decide to use on your project, remember to have patience as you learn and perfect your new skill.
 Darker paint colors are harder to topcoat with a brush and waterbased polyurethane.

 Consider using oil based polyurethane for darker colors to avoid the streaks that you may see.
 Or, consider spraying the waterbased polyurethane on with a paint sprayer or a spray can.
-Check out spray polyurethane vs brush on polyurethane to help you decide what the best option is for you.
+Check out this spray polyurethane vs brush on polyurethane comparison to help you decide which is best for you.

-Here is how to spray polyurethane with a paint sprayer, and here is the best spray can waterbased polyurethane.
+Here’s how to spray polyurethane with a paint sprayer, and we’ve also listed the best sprayers for polyurethane here.

-If you still aren’t sure what polyurethane to use, here is our post on what is the best polyurethane, to help guide your decision.
+If you still aren’t sure what polyurethane to use, here’s our post on what’s the best polyurethane for furniture, to help guide your decision.
+And if you’re curious about using wax instead, here’s our post on wax vs polyurethane with helpful information to help you decide between the two.